pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## Input Parameters

 The **Input Parameters** section of the playbook method creation page allows us to add variables that will be made available to the playbook at run-time.
-This corresponds to the **Variables & Default Values** section when creating a playbook service, but unlike when creating a playbook service, the **Input Parameters** can take the form of automation engine substitution strings (see [Input Parameters](#i3)).
+This corresponds to the **Variables & Default Values** section when creating a playbook service, but unlike when creating a playbook service, the **Input Parameters** can take the form of automation engine substitution strings (see screenshot [Input Parameters](#i3)).

 ![Input Parameters](images/screenshot4.png)

 ### Data Types

 Input parameters can be of the same data types permissable for an automation datastore class schema attribute.
 Some complex data types can be passed, for example the data type of **array** allows for comma-separated lists of values to be supplied.
-Hashes can be encoded as strings (see [Passing Complex Data Types](#i4)).
+Hashes can be encoded as strings (see screenshot [Passing Complex Data Types](#i4)).

 ![Passing Complex Data Types](images/screenshot7.png)